 The climate is exceptional, with an average annual temperature of 25 ° C that gives you the freedom to walk in light clothes on the beaches, the privileged hotel zone, the harbours and populated centers.

-I was surprised for the extensive coastal line.
-I ask a local and he replies that he goes around the municipality.
-I am about to walk but among so many natural beauties – and human – I am distracted, I lose my step and move forward.
+I was surprised by the extensive coastal line.
+Ask a local and he replies that he goes around the municipality.
+I am about to walk but among so many natural beauties – and human – I am distracted, lose my step, and move forward.

 In addition to the beautiful beaches, among the tourist attractions, there is an extensive commercial area blending with monuments and sculptures.
 The well-known Caribbean fantasy fountain stops me to contemplate it.